Multi-city comparison

 Tax regime notes

 Tax labels are simplified.
 Actual liability depends on your income, residency status, and structure.
-Always consult a qualified tax advisor before relocating.
+Verify with local tax authorities for your specific situation.

 Go deeper

-Use the salary calculator to find your equivalent income, or the budget planner to model your full monthly spend city by city.
+Use the cost of living comparator to find your equivalent income, or the budget planner to model your full monthly spend city by city.